jamesoshea/klonoot-backend/README.md

 Populate the `.env` file to match the `.env.example` file.
 Pick a high-entropy string for the `JWT_SECRET` (minimum 32 characters).

-Allow postgres read-write access to the `data` dir:
+Allow postgres read-write access to the `data` dir (only necessary on Linux, not macOS.
+No idea about Windows):

 `sudo setfacl -m u:$(id -u):rw -R ./data/`